choonghyunryu/dlookr/README.md

 `normality()` performs a normality test on numerical data.
 `Shapiro-Wilk normality test` is performed.
-When the number of observations is greater than 5000, it is tested after extracting 5000 samples by random simple sampling.
+When the number of observations exceeds 5000, it is tested after extracting 5000 samples by random simple sampling.

 The variables of `tbl_df` object returned by `normality()` are as follows.